Lipoprotein particles include chylomicrons, VLDL, LDL, and HDL. They transport lipids in plasma to and from tissues. Each particle has:

 HDL:

 Tangier disease: A transport protein called ABCA 1 is required for the efflux of cholesterol from tissues.
-Deficiency of ABCA 1 causes Tangier disease characterized by the absence of HDL.
+Deficiency of ABCA 1 causes Tangier disease, characterized by the absence of HDL.

-Lipoprotein a: It is associated with increased risk of Heart Disease.
+Lipoprotein a: Lipoprotein(a) is associated with increased risk of heart disease.
 Levels are determined by genetics.
-Trans fats can increase levels while niacin reduces levels.
-Has apolipoprotein (a), similar to LDL.
-Apo (a) is structurally similar to plasminogen (clot lysing agent).
-Elevated Lpa competes with plasminogen for binding to fibrin, decreasing the ability of plasmin to lyse fibrin clots.
+Trans fats can increase levels, while niacin reduces levels.
+It has apolipoprotein (a), similar to LDL.
+Apo (a) is structurally similar to plasminogen (a clot-lysing agent).
+Elevated Lp(a) competes with plasminogen for binding to fibrin, decreasing the ability of plasmin to lyse fibrin clots.
 This causes increased blood clots and premature AMI.

 Disorders of lipoprotein metabolism: